05 July 2012

 These are a kind of white potato, they have about a week left before they get harvested (the leaves will turn brown).
 Peter was thinking that the haul might be in the vicinity of 30 lbs.
 I'm going to bet even more.

 On to Gorman Heritage Farm!
 This was our intern field trip of the week, Gorman isn't directly affiliated with the CGC, it's just a really great and informative place.
 Gorman is primarily an education farm that holds week-long day camp for children ages 5-16 (I believe).
 It is also open to the public daily with paths for walking and hiking throughout the property.
 Gorman also has a small CSA that they provide vegetables for.
 In addition to the CSA they sell meat, eggs, honey and vegetables to the public.
-This is the children's garden.
-It has a lot of sensory-education plants (even a plant that folds up like a sea anemone when it is brushed!)and small beds.

 There is a small apple orchard and a green/hot house of tomatoes, both of these go towards the CSA and produce stand.